-(These are not the real names of real people.)
+(These are not the real names.)

 Patricia: I live in Toronto, and there are psychologists’ offices my husband and I could walk to for marriage counselling.
 But someone would recognize us; he’s a public figure here.
 So when we decided it was time to remedy our neglect of our relationship I found a well-qualified psychotherapist who works online.
 It’s been really helpful.
 Saves time, too.